How Much Deposit Do You Need to Buy a House?

 1. First Home Loan Deposit Scheme (FHLDS)

 If you're a first home buyer earning under $125k (single) or $200k (couple), you might qualify.
-The government guarantees part of your loan, so you can buy with just 5% deposit and no LMI.
+The government guarantees part of your loan, so you buy with 5% deposit and no LMI.

 Catch: Limited spots (10,000/year), property price caps vary by location.